course-dprep/imdb-votes-vs-ratings/README.md

 ## Motivation

 The relationship between the number of votes and the average rating of movies could give an interesting insight into audience behavior and preferences.
-At first the expectation would be that more votes lead to a higher rating, but it is not clear if this is always the case.
-By researching this relationship, knowledge is gained that is valuable for film studios, reviewers and marketing professionals in the entertainment industry.
+By researching the relationship between number of votes and average rating, knowledge is gained that is valuable for film studios, reviewers and marketing professionals in the entertainment industry.

 Due to prior research on the polarization effect, the expectation is that there is not a linear relationship between the number of votes and the average rating of movies but a quadratic one.
 There are two competing hypotheses on the shape of this non-linear (quadratic) relationship.
 First, it could be that very popular (i.e. high rating) and very non-popular (i.e. low rating) content is reviewed more often because strong opinions might be expressed more often.
 This would create a concave up relationship between rating and vote count.
 On the other hand, it could be that more mainstream movies which are watched very often, receive also many ratings which are all quite average because it appeals to a large mass.
 This would be the case of a concave down relationship.